Performers

 Molly Clark is the choral teacher at Harwood Union High School.
 She is also the music director for the Chandler Music Hall Annual Youth Musical and has performed in and music directed local adult theater productions.
 As a soloist, conductor, and choir member, Molly has performed with the VSOC, the Gettysburg College Choir and Camerata, the Randolph Singers, and other community choirs in VT and PA.
 Molly received her Bachelors of Music Education from the Sunderman Conservatory of Music at Gettysburg College.
 After taking some time away from performing to focus on her teaching career, Molly is thrilled to be singing with the Green Mountain Monteverdi Ensemble of Vermont!

-Carolyn Morton, Alto
+Carolyn Dickinson, Alto

 Erik Nielsen, Tenor